-- 1. Complaints that do not involve a medical necessity review by Medica: - a.
+- 1. Complaints that do not involve a review by Medica of whether an item or service was medically necessary: - a.
 For an oral complaint, if Medica does not communicate a decision within 10 calendar days from Medica's receipt of the complaint, or if you determine that Medica's decision is partially or wholly adverse to you, Medica will provide you with a complaint form to submit your complaint in writing.
 Mail the completed form to: